Backing up your data

 The role of encryption in backups: Why and how to encrypt your backups

-In today’s increasingly digital world, where vast amounts of data are generated every day, securing this data through reliable backups has become absolutely essential.
-Whether you are dealing with personal photos and documents or sensitive corporate information, the loss or theft of data can have devastating consequences.
-However, while creating backups is crucial, it is equally important to ensure that these backups are properly protected.
-This is where encryption becomes indispensable.
+In our increasingly digital world, in which enormous amounts of data are generated every day, backing up this data has become an essential task.
+From private photos and documents to business-sensitive information, the loss or theft of data can have catastrophic consequences.
+But while backups are essential, it is not enough to simply create a backup.
+It is just as important to protect these backups.
+This is where encryption comes into play.

 Chief Digital Transformation Officer